warmuuh/milkman/readme.md

 # Features

  * **Everything is a plugin:** Request-types (e.g. Http Request), request-aspects (e.g. Headers, Body, etc), editors for request aspects (e.g. table-based editors for headers), importers, whatever it is, you can extend it.
 The core application only handles Workspaces with Environments, Collections, Requests and their aspects.
  * **Http Request Plugin:** Several plugins are provided already that extend the core application to be a replacement for postman.
 Crafting and Executing Http/Rest requests with json highlighting.
-Proxy-server support.
+Support Proxy-server configuration and SSE.
  * **Grpc Plugin:** support of Grpc Services, Server Reflection and Streaming
  * **JavaFX Application:** as in: *fast* (compared to electron at least :D) and skinn-able (you can extend milkman with your own themes using simple CSS).
  * **Commandline Interface:** there is a [command line interface](/milkman-cli) for Milkman which allows to edit/execute requests on your command line.